kalmarz/notejam-on-ecs/README.md

     * Tightly integrated with other AWS services
     * Pay as you go with Fargate
   * Cons
-    * Proprietary product -> vendor lock-down
+    * Proprietary product -> vendor lock-in?